trixi-framework/TrixiParticles.jl/paper/paper.md

 It aims to handle complex geometries and specialized applications, such as computational fluid dynamics (CFD) and structural dynamics, by offering a versatile platform for particle-based methods.
 To increase flexibility, TrixiParticles.jl facilitates the easy addition of new particle systems and their interactions.
-Coupling of different particle systems is very user friendly, thus, e.g. fluid-structure interaction (FSI) can be set up very quickly.
+Coupling of different particle systems is very user friendly, thus multiphysics simulations such as fluid-structure interaction (FSI) can be set up very quickly.
 This is further complemented by allowing simulations to be configured directly with Julia code.
 This feature not only simplifies the integration of custom functionalities but also promotes rapid prototyping, establishing TrixiParticles.jl as a versatile and adaptable tool for advancing multiphysics simulations in various scientific and engineering fields.